makeevolution/notes/python/python.md

 When a client sends data to your Python program, they are sending a bunch of bytes not str.
 Your Python program needs to correctly decode it.
 The client must also send you the information on the encoding used (e.g. in response class of ```requests``` library, it should be somewhere inside it).
 When you want to write/pipe the string to somewhere else (e.g. print to console, write to file), you should also encode it with the same encoding!

+- How to get where pip packages are installed: import site site.getsitepackages() # List of global package locations site.getusersitepackages() # String for user-specific package location